 Individuals and entities will incur transactional costs as part of obtaining a water use permit within District boundaries.
 Depending on the circumstances of the specific applicant, the Rules may result in an increase or decrease in transactional costs compared to current requirements.
-An increase in transactional costs is expected for individuals or entities that would have been able to withdraw water from the reservation water bodies without the Rules.
-These applicants will likely seek alternative water supplies at an increased cost.
+An increase in transactional costs is expected for individuals or entities that would have been able to withdraw water from the reservation water bodies without the Rules but must identify AWS because of the Rules.
 In addition, some individuals or entities would incur incremental transactional costs due to additional monitoring or modeling requirements.
-Table 4-2 summarizes the potential incremental increases in transactional costs.
+Table 4-21 summarizes the potential incremental increases in transactional costs.

-Table 4-2.
 Summary of Potential Incremental Transactional Costs.

-Category of Transactional Cost Sub-Category Without Rule With Rule Potential Incremental Costs Filing or other Fees n/a \$100 to \$11,500 No change None Monitoring or Equipment Water quantity Minimum of monthly data reported semi-annually Daily recording of official District gauge data reported weekly Negligible Water quality Required under some circumstances No change None Hydrologic and ecological Required under some circumstances No change None Hydrologic Modeling Downstream Impacts from Surface Water Withdrawals Required under some circumstances Required use of UK- OPS for all new applicants \$250 to \$2,500 per applicant, depending on applicant familiarity with modeling applications Ground water modeling Likely required for all SAS applicants No change None Accessing Alternative Water Supplies Brackish groundwater Some applicants would have pursued Likely increase in number of applicants Potentially \$1/kgal to \$4/kgal Off-line storage Some applicants would have pursued Likely increase in number of applicants Potentially \$0.8/kgal to \$3/kgal Reclaimed water Some applicants would have pursued Likely increase in number of applicants Potentially \$3/kgal
+Category of Transactional Cost Sub-Category Without Rule With Rule Potential Incremental Costs Filing or Other Fees n/a \$100 to \$11,500 No change None Monitoring or Equipment Water quantity Minimum of monthly data reported semi-annually Daily recording of official District gauge data reported weekly Negligible Water quality Required under some circumstances No change None Hydrologic and ecological Required under some circumstances No change None Hydrologic Modeling Downstream Impacts from Surface Water Withdrawals Required under some circumstances Required use of UK- OPS for all new applicants \$250 to \$2,500 per applicant, depending on applicant familiarity with modeling applications Ground water modeling Likely required for all SAS applicants No change None Accessing Alternative Water Supplies Brackish groundwater Some applicants would have pursued Likely increase in number of applicants \$3.08/kgal to 3.88/kgal Off-line storage Some applicants would have pursued Likely increase in number of applicants \$0.91/kgal to \$3.14/kgal Reclaimed water Some applicants would have pursued Likely increase in number of applicants \$3.52/kgal